krbz999/babonus/README.md

 # Build-a-Bonus

 After installing this module, you can find a 'Build-a-Bonus' application in any actor's Special Traits.
 This gives you the ability to apply a bonus to any attack roll, damage roll, or saving throw DC, under specific circumstances.
+You can also find this in the header of items and active effects.

 <p align="center">
   <img src="https://user-images.githubusercontent.com/50169243/186771931-0aa81f95-7258-4f03-b418-98a66ea45ea9.png">